Hello medievalists and food lovers!

 However, there does exist a contemporary Italian recipe for specie negre e forte per assay savore (‘black and strong spices for many sauces’); it is found in the work known as Libro di cucina (no. LXXV).
 The ingredients listed there are: cloves, pepper, long pepper, and nutmeg.

 For my own experiment, I decided to go with these four spices.
-I ground 15g (½oz) black pepper corms, 15g (½oz) long peppers and ½ teaspoon of whole cloves, and combined all this with ¼ teaspoon of grated nutmeg.
+I ground 15g (½oz) black pepper corns, 15g (½oz) long peppers and ½ teaspoon of whole cloves, and combined all this with ¼ teaspoon of grated nutmeg.
 I used 3 teaspoons of the mix for the meat I obtained from a ham hock: just about right, I felt.

 Grinding long pepper with a pestle and mortar can be hard work, depending on the variety of pepper, so you may find it easier to use a coffee grinder, otherwise you may still be grinding it the following day.
-Black pepper corms and cloves, however, do take well to a pestle and mortar.
+Black pepper corns and cloves, however, do take well to a pestle and mortar.
 If you decide to use a coffee grinder for all your spices, be aware that the oil from cloves may stain some plastics.